 The Big Worry Day by K.A.
 Reynolds, illustrated by Chloe Dominique

 The little girl’s dog has a lot of worries.
 To help the worries, the girl and dog try three strategies: breathe, use their imagination, and do yoga.
-Then, they can play outside without worries.
+Then, they can play outside without worries

 The Worry Box by Suzanne Chiew, illustrated by Sean Julian

 When her friend, Murray Bear, worries about going to the waterfall, Molly shows him her worry box.
-She writes down what she’s worried about then puts it inside.
+She writes down what she’s worried about and then puts it inside.
 “Worrying won’t stop me!”
 Because of this, Murray is able to enjoy the many adventures the day brings.
 Also, now he can help his new friend, Lily when she gets worried.
 “Sharing worries makes them feel smaller and not as scary.”

 A Blue Kind of Day by Rachel Tomlinson, illustrated by Tori-Jay Mordey